entigolabs/infralib-lab/quickstart/4/readme.txt

 ### 1) Install Entigo Training Application.

 Infralib is intended for infrastructure management, not end user applications.
-But in this lab we will install a taining application to demonstrate some features it has.
+But in this lab we will install a training application to demonstrate some features it has.

 Add a new application that is present in the <https://github.com/martivo/entigo-infralib-training> source.